polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/build.md

 +-- ...
 ```

-You will see some pre-written code which acts as a template for a new runtime
+You will see some pre-written code which acts as a template for a new pallet.
+You can delete the
-pallet.
-You can delete the contents of this file since we will start from
-scratch for full transparency.
+contents of this file since we will start from scratch for full transparency.

 ## Build Your New Pallet

-At a high level, a Substrate Runtime Pallet can be broken down into five
+At a high level, a Substrate pallet can be broken down into five sections:
-sections:

 ```rust
 // 1.
 Imports